nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Multiple contacts in the list with one contact having tag name colleagues and one with tag name Colleagues.
 No contact has the tag owesMoney (case-insensitive).

     1. Test case: `find t/Colleagues`<br>
-       Expected: Display contacts with tag colleagues.
+       Expected: Displays contacts with tag colleagues.
 Number of contacts found shown in the status message.

     1. Test case: `find c/ t/Colleagues`<br>
-       Expected: Display contacts with tag Colleagues (case-sensitive).
+       Expected: Displays contacts with tag Colleagues (case-sensitive).
 Number of contacts found shown in the status message.

     1. Test case: `find t/owesMoney`<br>
        Expected: 0 contacts displayed.
 Status message indicates 0 contacts are found.